 Thoughts on Flexible Spending Accounts

-How many of you have a FSA offered at your job?
-How many of you take advantage of that?
+Do you have a FSA offered at your job?
+Have you taken advantage of that?